armory/documentation/_spinnaker/terraform-enable-integration.md

    * You can add multiple profiles under the `profiles` section.
    * Do not commit plain text secrets to `terraformer-local.yml`.
 Instead, use a secret store: [Vault](/spinnaker-install-admin-guides/secrets-vault), an [encrypted S3 bucket](/spinnaker-install-admin-guides/secrets-s3), or an [encrypted GCS bucket](/spinnaker-install-admin-guides/secrets-gcs).
-   * Only one option parameter at a time is supported for each Profile.
+   * For SSH keys, one option parameter at a time is supported for each Profile.
 This means that you can use a private key file (`sshPrivateKeyFilePath`) or the key (`sshPrivateKey`) as the option.
 To use the key file path, use `sshPrivateKeyFilePath` for the option and provide the path to the key file.
 The path can also be encrypted using a secret store such as Vault.
 The following `option` example uses `sshPrivateKeyFilePath`:

      ```yaml
      options: